phillbush/wmpdart/README.md

 the dock of some window managers such as [WindowMaker](https://www.windowmaker.org/) and [Shod](https://github.com/phillbush/shod) and shows the album art of the currently playing song.
 It also shows the title of the song scrolling from right to left.
-When hovered, wmpdart shows two buttons:
+When hovered, wmpdart shows two buttons.

+Control:

 * Clicking on the left button plays the previous song.
 * Clicking on the right button plays the next song.
 * Clicking elsewhere pause or continue the current song.
+* Scrolling up increases the volume.
+* Scrolling down decreases the volume.

 To build just run `make`.
 You'll need libjpeg, libmpdclient, and the xlib and libXpm X11 libraries.